spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 </p>
 <p>
 <h5>Prospect Pick Probabilities</h5>
-Next, we can use our tool to estimate the probability that each player is still available at each pick.
+Next, we can use our tool to get the probability that each player is still available at each pick.
 Here they are:
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probability-3-1.png" width="85%" length="125"/></div>